vmagnin/formidi/README.md

 * You just need a modern Fortran compiler and a MIDI media player, whatever your OS.
 * GPL-3.0-or-later license.

+If you are interested by sound synthesis, you may also be interested by its twin project [ForSynth](https://github.com/vmagnin/forsynth).

 ## Compilation and execution